-Updated Jan 30, 2022 – According to statistics, as of early 2018, about 23 million people worldwide have traveled with the ridesharing service Lyft.
-The figure was projected to go up to around 29 million by the end of 2019.
+According to statistics, over 45 million people worldwide traveled with the ridesharing service Lyft in 2022 alone.
 While Lyft may seem like a convenient ride service for seniors for those who can’t easily get around, is there a Lyft service just for seniors?

 Lyft works with Lively.com, a Jitterbug medical alert and phone company, to offer a rideshare service for seniors.
 They don’t even have to use the app to schedule a ride.
-Instead, they can go on their Jitterbug phone, type zero, and an operator will schedule the Lyft.
+Instead, they can go on their Jitterbug phone, press “0”, and an operator will schedule the Lyft.

 What Are Lyft Rides For Senior Citizens?

 Lyft is a ridesharing service that began in 2012.
-As for this writing, it serves Canada (nine cities) and the United States (640 cities and counting).
+As for this writing, it serves Canada (10 cities) and the United States (644 cities and counting).

 You do need to be at least 18 years old to use Lyft, but otherwise, no other age restrictions for riders exist.

 What about senior customers who want to use Lyft’s on demand transportation?

 Depending on their age and working background, older adults aren’t always tech-savvy, so they might not understand today’s smartphones.